awsdocs/amazon-pinpoint-user-guide/doc-source/campaigns-begin.md

    + **A/B test campaign** – Behaves like a standard campaign, but enables you to define different treatments for the campaign's message or schedule\.
 In an A/B test campaign, you create several versions of a message or schedule to compare their performance\.

 1. Under **Choose a channel for this campaign**, choose the channel that you want to use to send the campaign\.
+**Note**
+You can only choose a single channel\.
+This section only shows the channels that are enabled for the current project\.
+The **Custom** channel is enabled for all projects by default\.

 1. Choose **Next**\.